vamsi-bhavani/vb-aws-course/README.md

 - Types of Repositories
 - Components of Amazon ECR
 - Features of Amazon ECR
-- Lab Session - Creating an ECR repository in AWS
+- Lab Session - Creating an ECR private repository in AWS
 - Lab Session - Pushing a docker image to AWS ECR
+- Lab Session - Creating an ECR public  repository in AWS
 - Lab Session - Setting up Lifecycle Policy in ECR
 - Lab Session - Setting up Replication configuration in ECR